library(tidyverse)

 Could there be any correlation between a countries population and the amount of TB cases?
 Maybe its just as simple as having more people means more people to get sick?
 Lets bring in another data set, again from World Bank Found Here, this contains total population data by country.

-pop_raw <- read.csv("API_SP.POP.TOTL_DS2_en_csv_v2_713131.csv"
+<- read.csv("API_SP.POP.TOTL_DS2_en_csv_v2_713131.csv"

-,skip = 4)
+pop_raw skip = 4)

-#If this looks famialer its because it is, the data set looks very simalar to the GDP data
+,#If this looks famialer its because it is, the data set looks very simalar to the GDP data

 #In the future this could be moved to a function to allow cleaning much easier

-pop1 <- pop_raw %>%
+<- pop_raw %>%

-select(-(Indicator.Name:X2012)
+pop1 select(-(Indicator.Name:X2012)

 ,-X) %>%

-pivot_longer(cols = X2013:X2018
+,pivot_longer(cols = X2013:X2018

-,names_to = "year"
+names_to = "year"

 ,values_to = "population") %>%

-,pattern = "X(?=\\d*)")
+,str_remove_allpattern = "X(?=\\d*)")

 #now lets combine this into are overall data set

-who_combined <- who_combined %>%
+<- who_combined %>%

 left_join(y = pop1) %>%